 That’s it.
 I included measurements in the full recipe below to get you started, but after you’ve made it once or twice, you won’t need them.
 Just a couple dollops of mayo in a bowl, a crushed garlic clove and lemon to taste.
 You’ll be able to make aioli in your sleep in about 30 seconds.

 It’s a perfect back-pocket recipe to pull out any time a turkey and cheese sandwich at lunch feels a little boring or homemade batch of sweet potato fries needs a little spicing up.

-This recipe calls for crushed/pressed garlic.
-If you don’t own a garlic press, they are cheap on Amazon or at most store where kitchen supplies are sold.
+If you don’t own a garlic press, consider buying one!
+They’re a really handy piece of kitchen equipment that doesn’t take up a ton of space, and they are cheap on Amazon and at most stores where kitchen supplies are sold.

 How to Crush Garlic Without a Garlic Press

 To crush your garlic without a garlic press, peel and finely dice a clove of garlic.
 Sprinkle with a little salt and then use the flat of your knife blade to smash/scrape the garlic into a paste.
 (Here’s a good video of this being done.)

 Then just scrape that paste into the bowl with the rest of your aioli ingredients (salt to taste since you’ve already added some salt), and you’re good to go.